EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 In this process C and RS need to access each other's authentication credentials.
 The ACE protocol establishes what those authentication credentials are and may transport the actual credentials.
-If the actual credentials are pre-provisioned can be obtained over less constrained links then it sufficies that ACE provides a unique reference such as a certificate hash (e.g., using x5t, see {{I-D.ietf-cose-x509}}).
+If the actual credentials are pre-provisioned or can be obtained over less constrained links then it sufficies that ACE provides a unique reference such as a certificate hash (e.g., using x5t, see {{I-D.ietf-cose-x509}}).
 This is in the same spirit as EDHOC, where the authentication credentials may be transported or referenced in the ID_CRED_x message fields, see {{I-D.ietf-lake-edhoc}}.

 Generally, the AS and RS are likely to have trusted access to each other's credentials since AS acts on behalf of RS, by the trust model of ACE.
 AS needs also to have some information about C to verify from whom the request is coming and for what it is authorized, but this may potentially be obtained dynamically as part of the request.

-As recommended in Section 5.8 of {{I-D.ietf-ace-oauth-authz}}, this specification uses CBOR Web Tokens (CWT) to convey claims within an access token issued by the AS.
+As recommended in Section 5.8 of {{RFC9200}}, this specification uses CBOR Web Tokens (CWT) to convey claims within an access token issued by the AS.